Anderson-Livsey Elementary School

 The church became not only a place of worship, but a place to offer academic, social, and economic development for the community.
 There were several families that made outstanding contributions to the New Bethel AME Church and played pivotal roles in the building of the church.
 Their patriarchs and matriarchs worshipped together, just as the younger generations are doing today.
 Through the church, which has served as the focal point of the community, faith, education, honesty, hard-work, achievement, and service were instilled.
 The members have worked faithfully and the fruits of their labor have produced entrepreneurs, doctors, lawyers, educators, politicians, and success in several various professions.

-Today, this vibrant community is emerging as one of Gwinnett County’s prospering communities, and the opening of Anderson-Livsey Elementary School, offers a renewed spirit of heritage, commitment, accomplishment, and unity.
-This honor gives credence to the dreams and aspirations of the Anderson and Livsey families.
-They are grateful for such an honor and look forward to many years of learning that will take place at the new school.
-Their vision echoes the motto of the school, “Providing Learning that Lasts a Lifetime.”
+Currently, this vibrant community offers a spirit of heritage, commitment, accomplishment, and unity.
+This historic recognition gives credence to the dreams and aspirations of the Anderson and Livsey families.
+They are grateful for such an honor and look forward to many years of teaching and learning that will take place at the school.
+The Anderson and Livsey families' vision echoes the motto of the school, “Providing Learning that Lasts a Lifetime.”